Recent searches (0)

 The Long-billed curlew reproduces by sexual reproduction.
 They are monogamous species.
 To pair up, they indulge in a long courtship dance before mating where the male scrapes out the hollow near rocks for nesting in their breeding habitat.
 But the female selects the final site and builds the nest with twigs, grass, and leaves.
 The female lays four eggs in the nest, and both the partners incubate the eggs for a month for them to hatch.
 The eggs are creamy green in color.
 Long-billed curlew young are precocial, leaving the nest soon after hatching.
 The female birds leave the young for the male to take care of but can mate again with the same male in the next breeding season.

-According to the IUCN Red List, the conservation status of the Long-billed curlew (Numenius americanus) is Least Concern.
+According to the IUCN Red List, the conservation status of the Long-billed curlew (Numenius americanus) is near extinction.
 These North American birds are found in abundance in their habitat, and there is no significant threat to their population except that they are facing habitat loss.
-But at present, it is not a thing to worry about but definitely cautions the environmentalists.

 A Long-billed curlew is a large brown shorebird.
 The long bill is its distinguishing feature.
 These waders have long legs and wide feet to walk in the shallow water.
 With a plane-streaked crown, the birds have rusted cinnamon underwings.
 The overall plumage has tinges of pink and orange along with streaks.
 Young birds have brighter colorations and smaller beaks when compared to adult birds.